pkrotkikh/VBAI_Hiring-Technical-Task/readme.md

 Hello!
-If you want to quickly see the final result - watch the attached video.
+If you want to quickly see the final result - watch the attached video: 0Watch_Result.mp4.
 If you want to try the system yourself - read on!

 # Venture Builder AI